keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Python/KS5009-Python.md

 ### Project 7.2 Switch On or Off the Fan

-One button switches the fan on and the other button controls the speed of the fan.
+Button one controls the fan switch.

 #### **1. Test Code**